asrob-uc3m/robotDevastation-developer-manual/en/network-manager.md

 * `configure()`: configure some network parameters (e.g. the player to be logged in).
 * `login()`: login in the game server.
 * `logout()`: logout from the game server.
 * `keepAlive()`: tells the server that you are still alive.
-If this signal is not sent
+If this signal is not sent every 60 seconds the server automatically logs out the player.
 * `sendPlayerhit()`: notify the server that an enemy has been hit.